aix-group/ICLR22-PPLM-Revisited/README.md

 # PPLM Revisited: Steering and Beaming a Lumbering Mammoth to Control Text Generation
-This repository contains code for our blog post at ICLR 2022: [PPLM Revisited: Steering and Beaming a Lumbering Mammoth to Control Text Generation](https://mcmi-group.github.io/iclr-blog-track.github.io//2022/03/25/PPLM/)
+This repository contains code for our blog post at ICLR 2022: [PPLM Revisited: Steering and Beaming a Lumbering Mammoth to Control Text Generation](https://iclr-blog-track.github.io/2022/03/25/PPLM/)

-This code is based on https://github.com/uber-research/PPLM
+This code is based on the original PPLM implementation: https://github.com/uber-research/PPLM

 ## Computational Environment